JBarrett3/cs345RLO/README.md

 ## Testing

-Once you believe you have found all of the nonsense, you can run the test in test.py, which will provide feedback if there is anything you have missed.
+Once you believe you have found all of the nonsense, you can run the test in test.py: *python test.py*

+This will provide feedback if there is anything you have missed.
+We note that this does depend on a proper installation of python.